SambhuBiswakarma00/Documentation-for-DevOps-Assignments/README.md

 # Documentation-for-Practicals
-For documenting the steps to resolve the errors and complete the assignments and case studies
+For documenting the steps to do assignments and case studies of the DevOps Module.
+And also documenting the error and problems that i faced during the tasks and how i resolved them.